- 7-Zip is a free, open-source file compression tool with high compression ratios and 256-bit AES encryption support for 7z and ZIP formats.

 Encrypt a File with Password Protection using 7-Zip

-First, select the file(s) or folder that you want to encrypt, right-click on them, select 7-Zip, and then click the ‘Add to archive’ option.
+To encrypt using 7-zip, select the file(s) or folder that you want to encrypt, right-click on them, select 7-Zip, and then click the ‘Add to archive’ option.

 In the Add to the Archive dialog box, choose a name and destination for the encrypted file, select the Archive Format as ‘zip’ or ‘7z’.